|Nutrition Facts (per serving)|

 1 tablespoon sea salt, or kosher salt

-Prepare the turnips.
-You can julienne or grate them to make a traditional kraut-style sauerruben, or cut them into thin rounds or wedges for a crunchier pickle.
+Grate the turnips for a traditional kraut-style sauerruben, or cut them into thin rounds or wedges for a crunchier pickle.
 In either case, try to make the pieces as uniform as possible.

-Loosely pack the turnips and peppers into clean glass jars.
+Loosely pack the turnips and peppers into clean glass jars with lids.
 Don't pack too tightly.
 You want to make sure the brine can make full contact with the turnips.
 It is not necessary to sterilize the jars for Lacto-fermented foods.
 Just be sure they are really clean.

 Make a brine by combining the salt and water, stirring until the salt has dissolved.
 It is important to use non-chlorinated water because chlorine can interfere with the fermentation process.
 Filtered tap water is fine.
-You can run a regular tap through a Brita filter.
-Alternatively, you can boil the water and allow to cool completely, or you can leave the water out for 24 hours to allow the chlorine to dissipate.
-If your tap water is very hard, consider buying filtered water.

 Pour the salt brine over the vegetables.
-Gently press down on the vegetables to release any air bubbles and to submerge them in the brine.
+Gently press down on the vegetables to release any air bubbles and to submerge them completely in the brine.
 Save any remaining brine in an airtight container in the refrigerator.
 You may need more as the turnips ferment.

 Cover the jars loosely with a lid, or with cheesecloth or a clean dish towel.
 Alternatively, consider using a small-batch fermentation kit.
 Place the jars on a plate to catch any overflow that may happen once active fermentation gets going.

 By the end of the three days, the turnips should have a clean, lightly sour smell and taste.
-Put the jars in the refrigerator (no need to put plates under them at this stage).
-Wait at least five more days for the flavor of your fermented turnips to develop.
+Cover the jars and refrigerate.
+Wait at least five more days for the flavor to develop.